 If a stroke is caused by a blockage and the type and location can be determined within three hours; patients are often treated with a medication known as tPA (tissue plasminogen activator).
 In some patients, this medication can dissolve clots and stop or reduce the damage from stroke.

 For some complex cases, having a timely neurological consult can help beat the clock.
-Through telemedicine-based technology, Memorial staff can access neurological experts at Virginia Mason Health System in Seattle.
+Through telemedicine-based technology, Yakima staff can access neurological experts at Virginia Mason Health System in Seattle.
 This live, video-conferencing system, Telestroke, ensures patients receive around-the-clock access to specialists without traveling away from home.

 The Team Includes: